 The M.S. in Taxation program fulfills the 150-hour education requirement for a Certified Public Accountant license in Maryland.

 Click here for an application to the M.S. in Taxation program.

-Since 1987, hundreds of professionals have benefited from the advanced tax training provided by the graduate program, the only one of its kind in Maryland.
+Since 1987, hundreds of professionals have benefited from the advanced tax training provided by the Graduate Tax Program, the only one of its kind in Maryland.

-The Graduate Tax Program was created in response to the increasing complexity of the field and its critical impact on the effective management of business, financial, industrial, governmental and nonprofit organizations.
-The courses are geared toward tax advisers in the legal and accounting professions and those who are involved in developing fiscal policy and managing public and nonprofit organizations.
-The program not only prepares students for careers as professional tax advisers, but also sharpens their knowledge and skills through a sophisticated, challenging educational environment.
+The program was created in response to the increasing complexity of the field and its critical impact on the effective management of business, financial, industrial, governmental and nonprofit organizations.
+The courses are geared toward tax advisers in the legal and accounting professions and those involved in developing fiscal policy and managing public and nonprofit organizations.
+The program not only prepares students for careers as professional tax advisers, but it also sharpens their knowledge and skills through a sophisticated, challenging educational environment.